Washington, D.C. Merit Systems Protection Board Lawyers

 Additional MSPB-Related Legal Services

-Our attorney also assists with related matters that may arise in MSPB cases, including:
+Our attorneys also assist with related matters that may arise in MSPB cases, including:

 For federal employees who are facing disciplinary action, the decisions made when filing an appeal with the MSBP can have a significant impact on their future.
-The attorney at Federal Employee Legal Services Center provides dedicated legal representation for employees during investigations, hearings, and appeals.
+The attorneys at the Federal Employee Legal Services Center provide dedicated legal representation for employees during investigations, hearings, and appeals.
 Contact our Washington, D.C.
-MSPB lawyer today at 202-204-2226 to discuss your case in a free consultation and begin building a defense that will help to protect your job, your reputation, and your career in public service.
+MSPB lawyers today at 202-204-2226 to discuss your case in a free consultation and begin building a defense that will help to protect your job, your reputation, and your career in public service.